Qiagen: 2020 Thermo Fisher Acquisition Target

 On March 3, 2020, Thermo Fisher Scientific announced plans for the acquisition of QIAGEN at €39 per share in cash, which valued the transaction at $11.5 billion at the time.
 The day after an open letter by hedge fund Davidson Kempner Capital Management, one of QIAGEN's largest shareholders, to reject the bid as undervalued, Thermo Fisher raised their tender by 10% to €43 per share, an advance of $1B in value.
-Davidson Kempner subsequently increased their holdings from 5.1% to 7.3% of QIAGEN.

-The acquisition offer was terminated on August 13, 2020 having only reached the threshold of 47% of shareholder approval, below the minimum 66.6% required as per the agreement.
-Davidson Kempner was notable as having continued to reject the bid.
-Because of the lapsed offer, QIAGEN was required to reimburse $95 Million to Thermo Fisher in expenses.
-Within a week of the collapse of the merger, QIAGEN's stock rose over 10%.
+The acquisition offer was terminated on August 13, 2020, having only reached the threshold of 47% shareholder approval, below the minimum 66.6% required as per the agreement.
+Because of the lapsed offer, QIAGEN was required to reimburse $95 million to Thermo Fisher in expenses.

-On August 21, the chairman of the company's supervisory board, Håkan Björklund, stepped down to be immediately replaced by Lawrence Rosen.

-Resulting from the failed takeover bid, QIAGEN announced it would buy the outstanding 80.1% of shares in NeuMoDx Molecular Inc,which it did not already own for about $234 million.
+Resulting from the failed takeover bid, QIAGEN announced it would buy the outstanding 80.1% of shares in NeuMoDx Molecular Inc., which it did not already own, for about $234 million.

-COVID-19

-Since early 2020, QIAGEN worked closely with governments, public health authorities, and customers worldwide to ensure the availability of critical COVID-19 testing diagnostics, covering the needs of clinical and research customers.
-The tests and kits cover manual to automated sample processing, low to high throughput, single-plex to multi-plex, and from active infection testing to detecting previous viral exposure.

-In September 2021, QIAGEN entered the DAX (Deutscher Aktienindex) – Germany’s leading stock market index.

-In May 2022, QIAGEN strengthened its sample technologies business and acquired the majority stake in enzymes provider BLIRT S.A.

-Products

-QIAGEN is a worldwide provider of molecular sample insights.
-Sample technologies are used to collect samples of tissue, fluids, etc. and stabilize, extract and purify various molecules of interest such as DNA, RNA or proteins from other cellular components.
-Assay technologies are then used to amplify (multiply) and enrich this small amount of isolated material to make it visible, readable and ready for interpretation.
-The separation and purification of genetic information is a basic precondition for further application or analysis.

-QIAGEN provides molecular technologies offered as kits with open or specific target analytes.
-According to QIAGEN, the company's current portfolio covers more than 500 products and more than 2,000 patents and licenses.

-Application areas

-Until the mid-2000s, QIAGEN was mainly a provider of sample technologies for the academic research market.
-QIAGEN's current product portfolio includes sample and assay technologies, specific automation solutions, and a bioinformatics analysis portfolio in 4 markets.